kaisenlinux/manpages-dev/category/IP/ipcalc.md

         ipcalc  [options] ADDRESS[[/]NETMASK] [NETMASK]

 DESCRIPTION
        ipcalc  takes an IPv4 address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.
-By giving a second netmask, you can design sub- and su‐ pernetworks.
+By giving a second netmask, you can design sub- and supernetworks.
 It is also intended to be a teaching tool and presents the results as easy-to-understand binary values.

        --help Display help usage